-In May 2018 the European Commission proposed new rules to target the ten single use plastic products most often found on Europe's beaches and seas, as well as lost fishing gear.
+In 2018 the European Commission proposed new rules to target the ten single use plastic products most often found on Europe's beaches and seas, as well as lost fishing gear.
 The ban of certain products could also affect food packaging.
 Some provisions of Directive (EU) 2019/904 to reduce the impact of certain plastic products on the environment, such as the ban on single-use plastics, went into effect on July 3, 2021.
 This was the deadline for Member States to transpose the directive into national laws, regulations, and administrative provisions.
 Other provisions in the Directive, such as the extended producer responsibility, will take effect by the end of 2024.
-Detailed information can be found in the 2023 EU FAIRS report.
+In 2024, the EU adopted a new Regulation on Packaging and Packaging Waste, which will enter into force in 2026.
+Detailed information can be found in the 2024 EU FAIRS.

 In Poland, the EU provisions were implemented in 2023 by the amendment of the 2001 Act on the obligations of entrepreneurs regarding the management of certain waste and on the product fee (Polish Journal of Law of 2023, item 877) and the amendment of the 2013 Act on packaging and packaging waste management and certain other acts (Polish Journal of Law of 2023, item 1852).
-Both amendments aim to reduce the amount of waste generated, in particular plastic waste, by increasing their selective collection and recovery by introducing deposit system in Poland binding for the producers starting January 1, 2025.
+Both amendments aimed to reduce the amount of waste generated, in particular plastic waste, by increasing their selective collection and recovery by introducing deposit system in Poland binding for the producers starting January 1, 2025.
 Under the deposit system, recycled plastic bottles up to three liters of volume, metal cans up to one liter of volume, and glass bottles up to 1.5 liters of volume will need to be labeled with a marking indicating the amount of deposit.
 Moreover, both regulations expand the responsibility of producers of individual goods - in particular, they impose new obligations on them involving additional financial burdens.
+In response to requests from the Polish food industry, the government adopted further amendments to the 2013 Act on packaging and packaging waste management postponing the implementation of the deposit system to October 1, 2025, and for packaging for milk and dairy products - to January 1, 2026.
+The draft Act (in Polish) is currently going through a legal review in the Polish Parliament.